Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Prototype Implementation and Evaluation

 \subsubsection{Scope and Reproducibility Notes}

 The prototype validates workflow correctness and interface interoperability rather than optimizing a specific verifiable-execution backend; accordingly, L5 uses signed, auditable provenance logs (extendable to TEE attestations or ZK proofs).
 For reproducibility, we fix the manifest schema and quote function, canonicalize JSON before hashing, and log all session artifacts (quotes, receipts, provenance, and message transcripts).
+Delivery uses standard IPFS pinning: once uploaded, an artifact is publicly retrievable by anyone holding its CID.
+The access-gating described in Section~IV, Phase~4 (e.g., client-side encryption with a key released only upon escrow confirmation, or a permissioned delivery service) is an architectural option that the current prototype does not enforce; closing this gap is left for future work.